Compare two cars

 Virtual Adviser's™ opinion

-Well, these are two pretty similar cars we have here!
-It's only details that could potentially make the difference.
-Considering they both belong to the suv segment and utilize the same 5-door suv body style and the 4 x 4 wheel drive system, it all comes up to the specific petrol engine choice they offer.
-The first one has a Volvo-engineered powertrain under the hood, a 4-cylinder, 16-valves 400hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 306hp engine designed by BMW.
+Two significantly similar cars, no doubt about that.
+Still, each one has something different to offer.
+While both cars belong to the SUV segment and utilize the 5-door suv body style, one major difference is the fuel type they use.
+More specifically, Volvo is a hybrid car, but BMW is powered by a petrol engine.
+The first one has a Volvo-engineered powertrain under the hood, a 4-cylinder, 16-valves 408hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 306hp engine designed by BMW.

 SafetyThe fact that the Volvo got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, puts it sky-high safety-wise, in my eyes at least.
-Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
+That aside, let's consider some other aspects which affect safety.
+Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
 Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the Swedish car offers a considerable difference of 12% more metal.

 Performance & Fuel economyVolvo is a bit more agile, reaching 100km/h in 0.6 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 230 kilometers per hour, 5km/h less than the other car.
 When it comes to fuel economy an obvious choice would be the Swedish car, averaging around 2.5 liters of fuel per 100 kilometers (113 mpg), in combined cycle.
 That's 240% difference compared to the German car!